 This is truth as poetry.
 Poetry as art.
 Kruger as artist who speaks truth.

 These times deserve Barbara Kruger, if only to get the little gray cells moving.
-Kruger's exhibitions are immersive, filling up rooms and covering buildings with bold, condensed and expanded gothic type oratory that transform words and phrases into declarations and challenges.
+Kruger’s exhibitions are immersive, filling up rooms and covering buildings with bold, condensed and expanded gothic type oratory that transforms words and phrases into declarations and challenges.
 Kruger is a model (and influence) for all who have something to say to the world but have limited ways of connecting.
-And if you are fortunate enough to be at The Art Institute of Chicago, Los Angeles County Museum of Art, or Museum of Modern Art New York, the opportunity to engage with her art will make you stop, look, think and feel.
+And if you are fortunate enough to be at The Art Institute of Chicago, Los Angeles County Museum of Art or Museum of Modern Art New York, the opportunity to engage with her art will make you stop, look, think and feel.
 For those who cannot attend, the exhibition catalogue/monograph, Thinking of You, I Mean Me, I Mean You is the next best experience.

 I spoke with Adam Michaels, who with Marina Kitchen of IN-FO.CO designed the volume, about what this book and Kruger’s work means during these world-altering moments.